bihealth/WiPP/documentation/USERGUIDE.md

 ../../run_WiPP.sh pp -x -g 10 -n 7
 ```

-Once your job is running on the cluster, the system out logging messages are written to the file `slurm_log/wipp_<pipeline-step>_<project-name>_<cluster-job-number>.log`
+Once your job is running on the cluster, the system out logging messages are written to the file
+`slurm_log/wipp_<pipeline-step>_<project-name>_<cluster-job-number>.log` e.g.
-e.g. `projects/my_project/slurm_log/wipp_pp_installation_test-3089255.log`
+`projects/my_project/slurm_log/wipp_pp_installation_test-3089255.log`

-*For information on how to monitor running jobs or troubleshoot scheduling errors, please refer to your local HPC user documentation*
+*For information on how to monitor jobs running on the cluster or troubleshoot scheduling errors, please refer to your local HPC user documentation*